Coumardi/SAGE-XR/README.md

 After pulling from main:

+Make sure you have MySQL Workbench and MySQL Server installed on your computer.
+Make sure the database is running your local host, port 3306.
+There is a script in /backend/utils called seedUsers.js, if this is your first time loading the software you will need to run this script.
+It automatically creates the database you need for authentication information.

 Make sure the .env file is in the ***backend*** directory

 Ensure LM Studio is running on your computer, and the LLMs are loaded.
 If you've used it before and haven't manually disabled the LLM,